zjhael/Projects/game2048/installing eks fargate profile.md

-## Please follow the prerequisites doc before this.
+## Please follow the prerequisites documentation before this.

 ## Provision the EKS Cluster with fargate as compute engine